NSLS-II-LIX/py4xs/docs/hdf.md

   azimuthal average.
 The datasets include those from the individual detectors, `merged` (from all detectors), `averaged` (from multiple frames/exposures), and possibly `subtracted` (for background).

-  The file structure assciated with specific types of experiments supported at LiX are defined under `lixtools`.
+  The file structure associated with specific types of experiments supported at LiX are defined under `lixtools`.

-  Each `h5xs` object must be initilized with detector configurations and a $q$-grid.
+  Each `h5xs` object must be initialized with detector configurations and a $q$-grid.

   `fh5`: the file handle to the associated h5 file. `py4xs` now closes the file any time it is
     not actively reading or writing data.
 Call `explicit_open()` to get the file handle.
 And close